Paulo Cesar G. Costa

 UnBBayes is a probabilistic network framework written in Java.
 It's composed by a inference engine, a GUI editor, an API, and a learning environment.
 The algorithms used are based on strong junction tree method and measure and search (K2 & B).

-Currently I am working with the UnBBayes team at the University of Brasilia in the development of a GUI and a reasoner for opening, creating, saving, and reasoning with probabilistic ontologies in PR-OWL format.
+Currently I am working with the UnBBayes folks at the University of Brasilia in the development of a GUI and a reasoner for opening, creating, saving, and reasoning with probabilistic ontologies in PR-OWL format.
 Files saved in UnBBayes-MEBN are backward compatible with "legacy" (non-probabilistic) ontologies so it can be opened in ontology editors such as Protègè or Swoop.

 URSW